AndreasHefti/firefly-zig/README.md

 TODO:

-  - Refactor System like Asset but for singletons
+  - Refactor System like Asset but for singletons DONE!
   - Refactor Shader handling like Texture handling
   - Reimplement Asset(Shader) and Asset(SpriteSet)
   - Adapt old tests